 Tenor Jeremy Koh is the first Singaporean to win the Tan Ngiang Kaw/ Tan Ngiang Ann Memorial Vocal Competition.
-While abroad, he received the certificate of special mention and bronze award at the Bangkok Opera Foundation's 5th International Singing Competition (2013).
+He is also a bronze award and special-mention certificate recipient at the Bangkok Opera Foundation's 5th International Singing Competition.

 Apart from performing in concerts and productions, Jeremy is an adjunct-lecturer at NAFA School of Music, Centre for Lifelong Learning, and UWCSEA.
 He also leads the Spot Pocket Opera Theatre as artistic director.

 Since his fach transition from baritone to tenor, Jeremy has performed roles such as: St. Brioche (The Merry Widow), Witch (Hansel and Gretel), Bastien (Bastien und Bastienne), Kornélis (La Princesse Jaune), Scholar Luo (Liu San Jie), Frantz (Le 66), Zecharia (The Blind Beggars), David, Bill (A Hand of Bridge), He (The Kamikaze Mind), and others.

 As a concert soloist, Jeremy has performed world-premieres of new works such as Goh Toh Chai's Song of the Rising Wind and Eric Watson's Did You Ever Wonder Why and others.